 Muscle Growth 101

-You’ve likely been lead to believe that one rep range is “best” for building muscle.
-That range (8-12 reps) is certainly important, but committing to that one approach is a big reason why so many workout programs start fast...and then fizzle out even faster.
+You’ve likely been lead to believe that one rep range is “best” for building muscle mass.
+That range (8-12 reps) is certainly important, but committing to that one approach is a big reason why so many programs start fast...and then fizzle out even faster.

-Or, if a program insists that you can only build muscle if you perform very specific exercises, then it’s also probably misleading.
-While certain exercises are proven to target different muscle groups the best, there are so many variations of exercises that can help you build muscle that there’s no reason to be married to a movement that might not be a good fit for your body.
+Or, if a program insists that you can only build muscle mass if you perform very specific exercises, then it’s also probably misleading.
+While certain exercises are proven, there are so many variations of exercises that can help you build muscle that there’s no reason to be married to a movement that might not be a good fit for your body.

 Now that you have a very general idea of what to look for, we’ll help you see exactly what it takes to build muscle -- at any age -- and design the right program for you.